 This Hefezopf bread is a delicious way to start your day.
-The German sweet braided bread is easy to make.
-You might know it as an easter dish and sometimes known as Osterzopf (easter braid).
-But in Germany, we eat it throughout the year.
+This German sweet braided bread is easy to make.
+You might know it as an Easter dish and sometimes known as Osterzopf (Easter braid).
+But in Germany we eat it throughout the year.
 This will make a sweet, light, and fluffy sweet yeast bread that children will love as much as adults.

 Jump to: